gacetta/notes/react.md

   const testFunc = (text) => text ? <p>{text}<p> : undefined;
   {testFunc('I am the walrus')} // 'I am the walrus' {testFunc()}                  // renders nothing

+---
+## JSX attributes
+---
+Some attributes work as expected (`id`).
+Others have been renamed (`class` = `className`).
+This is due to the fact that certain words in JS are reserved keywords.

+For a list of what is supported and what is slightly different: https://reactjs.org/docs/dom-elements.html

+**NOTE:** attributes are named using camelCase in JSX.  so something like `maxlength` in HTML is referred to as `maxLength` in JSX.

+We can use variables to assign attributes using the same `{}` as before.